 She was one of my best friends when we were both getting our RD at Winthrop.
 She was my study partner, yoga buddy and the author of Bites + Bowls, a fantastic food site that has gone to blog heaven.

 My very favorite recipe of Kelsey’s was her pimento cheese.
-She is a master at creation, and I made this recipe over and over.
-I never wrote it down, and one day I went over to Bites + Bowls for the proportions and found a blank Bluehost page!
+She is a master at creation, and I still make this recipe over and over.

-Instead of mayonnaise, Kelsey’s version used Greek yogurt as the binder.
+Instead of mayonnaise, this version uses Greek yogurt as the creamy binder.
 It’s a lighter and more refreshing version of the Southern classic.
 Yet just as cheesy good!
 If you want to add a bit of mayo as well, all will be well.
+(Spoiler alert: I did!)

 Drain you pimentos well and chop, if necessary.

-Next add your seasonings – salt, pepper, a hint of cayenne, perhaps a little garlic powder if you like.
+Next add your seasonings – salt, pepper, a hint of cayenne pepper, and a little garlic powder if you like.
+Then a big squeeze of lemon juice.

 Lastly add a quarter cup of thick Greek yogurt and incorporate until it forms a dip.

-You could also add pickled jalapenos or spiced pecans for even more fun!
+You could also add pickled jalapeños, smoked paprika, or spiced walnuts.

 Homemade Pimento Cheese